Dec 31, 2011

 To clean the mind at the root level, the object of meditation should not be an imaginary object, it should be reality—reality as it is.
 One has to work with whatever reality has manifested itself now within, whatever one experiences within the framework of one's own mind-body.

-In the practice of Vipassana one has to explore the reality within oneself—the material structure and the mental structure, the combination of which one keeps calling "I, me, mine."
-One generates tremendous attachment to this material and mental structure, and becomes miserable when things go against the wishes of this "I, me, mine".
+In Vipassana practice, we explore the reality within oneself—the material structure and the mental structure, the combination of which we call "I, me, mine."
+And "I" generate tremendous attachment to this material and mental structure, and become miserable when things go against the wishes of this "I, me, mine".
 To practice the Dhamma path that the Sammasambuddha rediscovered, we must observe the truth of mind and matter.
-Their basic characteristics should be directly experienced by the meditator.
 This results in wisdom, the wisdom of experienced truth and without doubts.

-Wisdom can be of three types: wisdom gained by listening to others, that which is gained by intellectual analysis, and wisdom developed from direct, personal experience.
-Before Buddha, and even at the time of Buddha, there were teachers who were teaching morality, were teaching concentration, and who were also talking about wisdom.
-But this wisdom was only received or intellectualized wisdom.
-It was not wisdom gained by personal experience.
-Buddha found that one may play any number of intellectual or devotional games, but unless he experiences the truth himself, and develops wisdom from his personal experience, he will not be liberated.
+Wisdom is of three types: 1) wisdom gained by listening to others, 2) that gained by intellectual analysis, and 3) wisdom developed from direct, personal experience.
+Before Buddha, and even at the time of Buddha, there were teachers who were teaching morality, concentration, and who were also talking about wisdom.
+But this wisdom was only received or intellectual wisdom.
+It was not wisdom from personal experience.
+Playing intellectual or devotional games does not help.
+Experience the truth, develop wisdom from personal experience.
+This leads to the ultimate reality, and real happiness.

-The Dhamma Hall of the Global Pagoda that enables thousands to benefit from practicing Vipassana as taught by the Samsammabuddha Gotama.
-This, the world's largest stone dome without any supporting pillars (in effect, a stupendous cave for meditation), can seat over 8,000 Vipassana students at a time in group meditation.
+The Dhamma Hall of the Global Pagoda that enables thousands to benefit from practicing Vipassana.
+The world's largest stone dome without any supporting pillars can seat over 8,000 Vipassana students in group meditation.

 (Photograph from Afternoon Dispatch and Courier, June, 2011)